NSTom/concepts-slide-template/syntax.md

 # Variable bindings

 * Use *let* keyword to create binding
-* Binding are immutable by default
+* Bindings are immutable by default
 * Lhs not a name, but a *pattern*
 * Type annotations